 Annual NC State Powwow

 Please join us for a time of gathering, family, and the celebration of Indigenous culture!
-NC State’s 31st Annual Powwow consists of Native business vendors, traditional drum groups, and the display of different Indigenous dance styles.
+NC State’s 33rd Annual Powwow consists of Native business vendors, traditional drum groups, and the display of different Indigenous dance styles.
 It is a time for not only the native community to come together, but also a time for the NC State community as a whole to learn and engage with this rich culture.

 Powwow FAQ

 Everyone!
 While powwow’s origin revolved around a time for Native communities to come together, it has evolved into a space where non-Natives are often allowed to attend and gain insight into the culture of native peoples across the country.
-This is particularly the case with collegiate powwows, and it is actually encouraged for people of different backgrounds and identities to come in order to learn and gain insight.
+This is particularly the case with collegiate powwows, and it is actually encouraged for people of different backgrounds and identities to come to learn and gain insight.

 Expectations/requirements are contingent on the particular powwow.
 For NC State’s Annual Powwow, the expectation is that powwow dancers represent a Native community/tribe.
 Tribal documentation is not required, however, we encourage those participating to make sure that they represent ties to a specific Native tribe/community.